 Read Also: Different Types of Flooring

 Laying of Asphalt

 In case mastic is to be laid in two layers instead of one, sand should not be shifted over the bottom layer.
-Second layer should be laid before the bottom layer solidifies.
-Second layer of mastic should be covered with fine sand and finished by trowelling before mastic becomes hard.
+The second layer should be laid before the bottom layer solidifies.
+The second layer of mastic should be covered with fine sand and finished by trowelling before the mastic becomes hard.

-In old days asphalt floors were not favoured because of bad smell and ugly colour of the asphalt.
-Nowadays asphalt flooring can be made in a variety of colours.
-Floors may be made from asphalt tiles, which are manufactured from natural asphalt, asbestos fibres and mineral pigments.
-Asphalt floors may also be formed from asphalt terrazzo which is manufactured by mixing marble, chips to coloured asphalt.
+In the old days, asphalt floors were not favored because of the bad smell and ugly color of the asphalt.
+Nowadays asphalt flooring can be made in a variety of colors.
+Floors may be made from asphalt tiles, which are manufactured from natural asphalt, asbestos fibers, and mineral pigments.
+Asphalt floors may also be formed from asphalt terrazzo which is manufactured by mixing marble, and chips into colored asphalt.